-Now approved For dystrophic epidermolysis bullosa (DEB)
+For people aged 6 months and older with dystrophic epidermolysis bullosa (DEB)

-Learn more about VYJUVEK
+Learn How VYJUVEK Works

-Download VYJUVEK Patient Brochure
+Download the VYJUVEK Brochure

 INDICATION AND USAGE